robertutterback/robertutterback.github.io/_courses/comp240/s25/proj.md

   project's programming language.
 For user interfaces, automated testing is beyond the scope of this course, so manual testing is acceptable.
+- Restrictions or allowances for AI usage will be provided on a per-process basis.
+If a project description does not make any note about AI, assume that no AI usage is allowed.
+- You are generally allowed to use other human-written internet sources, with the restriction that you may not copy and paste code.
+When trying to solve a particular problem, the best way to avoid accusations of cheating is the following process:

+  1. Search for your problem.
+  2. Read the various search results until you understand the problem and how to fix it, studying any found code to see how it might need to be modified to fit into your code base.
+If the fix is quite small (e.g., 1 line), you can go ahead and implement it.
+Otherwise, do not type any code yet.
+  3. Close all search-related tabs.
+  4. Take a 5 minute break, e.g., go for a brief walk.
+  5. Return and code up your solution without reopening any related browser tabs.

 ## GitHub Activity